radekbys/upscaling-app/README.md

 # upscaling-app

-a simple app using my upscalers, it is basically just a prototype, but I am fine with it at this stage
+a simple app using my upscalers

 # weights for the models